Miksus/rocketry/docs/user_guide/parameters.rst

         return 'a value'

-Optinally, you can pass ``name='my_param'`` to the ``FuncParam`` if you would like to name the parameter key different than the function name.
+Optinally, you can pass ``name='my_param'`` to the ``FuncParam`` if you would like to name the parameter as different than the function name.

-As discussed, tasks use the session parameters as according to their own filtering rules.
+As discussed, tasks use the session parameters as according to tasks' own filtering rules.
 Some tasks might not use session parameters (or even task level parameters)´.
-The default behaviour is that task classes use the parameters that are as arguments in the method ``.execute(...)``.
+The default behaviour is that task use the session parameters that are specified as the named arguments in the method ``.execute(...)`` of the class type.
+This can be overridden when creating custom task classes.

-For example, this task will automatically use the parameter we set as session level parameter:
+For example, this task will automatically use the parameter we set as session level parameter called ``my_param``:

 .. code-block:: python